VanNiekerkJoe/LeoCyberSafe/README.md

 Memory & Personalization
 The chatbot remembers:

-Your name (for personalized greetings).
+Your name for personalized greetings.
 Topics of interest (e.g., "remember I care about privacy").
 Conversation context for follow-up questions.
 Emotional tone to adjust responses.